tsao-lab-UCB/PSTH/README.md

 ## To run debug

-- Install Bonsai with relavant packages, including Bonsai.Dsp, Bonsai.Windows.Input, Bonsai.ZeroMQ, OpenCV.Net, Newtonsoft.Json.
+- Install Bonsai.
+- Add the .nupkg file to the Bonsai Gallery (usually located in C:\Users\%Username%\AppData\Local\Bonsai\Gallery).
+- Install the pacakge from the Bonsai "Manage Packages".
+Choose "Gallery" from "Package source" and check "Include prerelease".
+- Install the latest version of NetMQ from NuGet.
-- Install OpenEphys with ZMQInterface.
-Run OpenEphys on the same computer and add the ZMQInterface to the default FileReader workflow.
+- Install OpenEphys with Network Events and ZMQ Interface.
+Replace the ZMQ Interface dll with the updated one from [here](https://github.com/Jialiang-Lu/zmq-interface/releases/).
+- Launch OpenEphys and set up the workflow.
-- Open the solution and run in debug mode.
+- Open the TestTTL.bonsai and start.
-- Open the Test.bonsai.
+- Start the experiment.

 ### What's done